July 13

 SoundExchange pays you money from satellite radio like SiriusXM and webcasting — specifically non-interactive webcasting.
 WTF does that mean?
 Basically, digital and Internet radio (like free Pandora accounts).
 But there are a lot more digital radio stations than people realize.

 Case in point?
-SoundExchange currently handles licenses (reads: collects money from) more than 3,100 digital radio stations.
-They paid more than $900 million to artists and rights holders in 2019.
+SoundExchange currently handles licenses (read: collects money from) more than 3,100 digital radio stations.
+They paid more than $12 billion to rights holders since 2003 over more than $1 billion in 2024 alone.

 How Is SoundExchange Different From ASCAP, BMI, SESAC etc.?